RACV Logo

 1. A single supplement is available if you’d prefer not to share a room on this trip.
 The single supplement applies to all nights of your trip and is subject to availability.
 Please speak to your booking agent for further information.

-2. This trip is a combination of YXON and YXOS of our most popular itineraries.
+2. This trip is a combination of two of our most popular itineraries.
 As such the make up of your group and your leader may change on Day 17.

 3. The Zanzibar portion of your itinerary may have a few more passengers than the maximum group size of 22 as we have a crossover of trips starting and finishing in Zanzibar.

 4. This trip starts in Victoria Falls on Day 1 at 4pm.
 This allows time after the welcome meeting to explore Victoria Falls.
 This trip finishes upon arrival in Stone Town on Day 20.
-Please do not book any flights until after 2pm this afternoon.
+Please do not book any flights until after 2pm on the final day.

 Standard inclusions

-• Transport: Overland vehicle, 4X4 safari vehicle, Ferry, Minibus.
+• Transport: Overland Vehicle, 4WD Safari Vehicle, Ferry, Minibus.

 • Accommodation: Camping (with facilities) (16 nights), Hotel (1 night), Bunglow (2 nights).